KWSlate/retail-analytics-pipeline/README.md

 A complete end-to-end retail analytics solution demonstrating full-stack BI engineering capability — from raw data ingestion through dimensional modeling to executive-level Power BI reporting published in the cloud.

-**112 million rows** of UK beverage retail POS data processed through a three-layer medallion architecture (Bronze → Silver → Mart), housed in Azure SQL, and surfaced through an interactive Power BI dashboard with dynamic dimension switching, geographic analysis, pricing analytics, and growth trend views.
+**112 million records** of UK beverage retail POS data processed through a three-layer medallion architecture (Bronze → Silver → Mart), housed in Azure SQL, and surfaced through an interactive Power BI dashboard with dynamic dimension switching, geographic analysis, pricing analytics, and growth trend views.

 > *Data used in this project is an anonymized historical retail dataset used for demonstration purposes only.
 Store names have been modified.
 No proprietary or confidential business information is represented.*